jliclaire/MERN_Vivify_Roofing/README.md

 This functionality is covered in the **Dashboard** of the software.
 An **Admin User** on the dashboard can see all the sales **Leads** and sorted them by their current status in the sales lifecycle, allowing **Admin Users**  to have the full access to the app .

-Clicking on a **lead** will display contact information for the potential customer and the details of the job.
+Clicking on a **Lead** will display contact information for the potential customer and the details of the job.

 Sales leads can be assigned to **Sales Users** whose responsiblity it then is to follow up with the lead in order to quote and potentially sell the job.
 At